Sidharth-Vinod/Sidharth-Vinod/README.md

 I specialize in **RF circuits**, **IoT systems**, and **PCB design**, with a soft spot for simulation tools that crash 5 minutes before the deadline. 🫠

-When I'm not debugging (read: crying over) microwave components, I’m probably experimenting with something new or exploring how tech can impact the environment and healthcare.
+When I'm not debugging  microwave components, I’m probably experimenting with something new or exploring how tech can impact the environment and healthcare.

 ---